jimhigson/oboe.js/writing/main/3_Background.md

 </people>
 ~~~~

-Doesn't mean can continue to rely on compatibility with other systems
-without any work.
-Integration testing needed.
-However, the ability to
+By necessity a resource consumer should limit their ambitions to tracking
+ontology additions which do not change the meaning of the existing concepts.
+Considering the general case, it will not be possible to track all possible
+service refactors safely.
+In practice integration testing against a beta version
+of the serve will be necessary to be pre-warned of upcoming incompatible changes.
+If an incompatibility is found the ability to then create an expression which is
-easily write a client compatible with a present and known future version
+compatible with with a present and known next future version remains a valuable
-removes the need to exactly synchronise one system's update with
+tactic because it removes the need for the client's updating to exactly
-another's.

-Correctly selecting parts often requires correctly imposing a reified
-type concept on the various sub-trees of the document.
-If we allow
-ourselves to assume that every node with a name represents a person we
-are liable to write brittle selectors.
-However, a sound type imposition
-will sometimes be simple, an object with an isbn property is almost
-certainly a book.
+synchronise with the service's.

 Browser XML Http Request (XHR)
 ------------------------------